huntdatacenter/docs/docs/administer-science/service-desk/lab-orders.md

 ### Renew lab user agreement

 Lab user agreements needs to be renewed approximately every two years for accounts to be active.
-Click the button below to renew the lab user areement for one user.
+Click the button below to renew the lab user agreement for one user.

 <SDButton form="request_renew_user_agreement" />